Who needs a visa to enter China?

 Tourist visa (L visa):

-- Information of your travel including the hotel reservation, flight ticket
+- Information about your travel, including the hotel reservation, flight ticket

 - The invitation letter